HusseinAli404/Time-Calculator/README.md

-# Python Scientific Computing with Python Projects
+# Scientific Computing with Python Projects

 Time Calculator assignment for [**FreeCodeCamp**][freecodecamp-url].
 The section below explains all of the steps required to complete this assignment.